Vyral/base-template/_posts/2022-06-02-how-we-can-help-you-find-a-new-home.md

 {% include pullquote.html %}

 **2\.
 A reverse contingency.** This is a wonderful program where you can list and sell your home, but that sale is contingent on finding your next house in a predetermined amount of time.
-It’s the best of both worlds; You know what you’ll net from your current home, and you don’t have to worry about the next one.
+It’s the best of both worlds; you know what you’ll net from your current home, and you don’t have to worry about the next one.

 **3\.
 Buy now and sell later.** Many of our clients who qualify are choosing to buy their next home now and sell their old one later.
 You can find your next home before the for-sale sign goes up in your old house’s yard.